St. Bartholomew's Episcopal Church

-Currently small groups are beginning to meet inside of the church.
-Wearing a mask and social distancing is required inside of the church.
+Currently small groups are meeting inside of the church.
+We ask the groups to follow our Covid-19 protocols (see above).
 However, some groups are still meeting via Zoom or both in-person and via Zoom.
-Please know we are trying to accomodate all of our group meetings at the church.
+Please know we are trying to accommodate all of our group meetings at the church.
 If you have a question regarding one of our groups or our calendar, please contact the church office for more information.

 If you would like make a donation to St. Bartholomew's, you can either mail a check or cash to the church office.
 Or, you can click on the PayPal button and make your donation through a secure PayPal account.
 Please note that PayPal deducts 2.2% + $0.30 processing fee from your donation when you use them.
 However, PayPal allows you to make your donation with a credit card/debit card or you can set-up recurring monthly donations (i.e., monthly pledge payments).
 Your donations will be recorded in the church office and an invoice can be mailed to you at anytime by request.
 Thank you for helping St. Bartholomew's operate and continue our outreach ministry to our community and worldwide.